 Phase the reforms.
-Look to do the simpler things first of all, demonstrate success, and then move towards more difficult tasks.
-Monitor markets when they are liberalised, and take action to correct emerging problems.
+Look to do the simpler things first of all, demonstrate success, and then move towards more difficult tasks

+Monitor markets when they are liberalised, and take action to correct emerging problems

-- Choose the moment to act.
+Choose the moment to act.
 It helps to reform when there are opportunities for clearly visible gains in the short term.
-It also helps when prices on international and national markets are moving to cushion hardships created by loss of subsidies, and that allow vigorous supply response to new incentives created. - Use formal research to reveal the costs of existing policies.
+It also helps when prices on international and national markets are moving to cushion hardships created by loss of subsidies, and that allow vigorous supply response to new incentives created.
+Use formal research to reveal the costs of existing policies.
 Get the numbers into the debate, with cabinet briefings, policy seminars and (leaked) press reports.
+People may be aware that there are problems, but the numbers can shock sufficiently for people to act.